filegator/filegator/docs/configuration/auth.md

 Front-end will use session based authentication to authenticate and consume the back-end.

-Note: The application will not correctly if cookies are disabled.
+Note: The application will not work if you disable cookies.